tagion/tagion/docs/gov/glossary/index.md

 The Hashgraph protocal provides a network-wide communication history from which each [node](#node) can reconstruct by and for itself, and with [mathematical certainty](#finality), what other nodes in the network know.
 And once information about new [contracts](#contract-smart)/[transactions](#transaction) has spread to enough nodes in the network (namely to 2/3+1 of all nodes) - and consequently  [consensus](#consensus) about those contracts is algorithmically established, all nodes will commit the same information/changes to their respective copies of the [database](#database).Details about our implementation of the Hashgraph protocal can be found in our [Tech Documention](https://docs.tagion.org/tech/protocols/consensus/HashGraph).

+## Integrity

+When refering to data, integrity refers to the accuracy, consistency, and trustworthiness of data records throughout their lifecycle.
+Particularly important in distributed systems, ensuring data integrity means guaranteeing that information is tampered with, corrupted, or altered, whether by accident or malicious intent.

+In Tagion this is achieved by a combination of techniques:

+Consensus Mechanisms: In [decentralised](#decentralisation) networks, agreement among multiple independent nodes confirms that a piece of data is valid and present in all individual copies of the shared database.

+Digital Signatures: Cryptographic signatures verify that data comes from a trusted source and has not been altered since it was signed.

+Cryptographic Hashing: Data is processed through a hash function to produce a unique fingerprint which is easy to compare.
+If the data changes, even slightly, the hash changes, making tampering easy to detect.

+[Merkle Trees](#merkle-tree-sparce): These allow a network to prove the integrity of large datasets efficiently by breaking them into smaller pieces, each verifiable through a chain of hashes.

 ## Liveness

 A property of decentralized systems that ensures the system continues to make progress by processing new transactions, requests, or messages without indefinite delays.